History of the United States Virgin Islands: Slavery and emancipation

-Pressure mounted in the following decades as some other colonial regimes in the Caribbean abolished slavery completely: Great Britain in 1833 and France in 1848.
+Pressure mounted in the following decades as other colonial regimes in the Caribbean abolished slavery completely: Great Britain in 1833 and France in 1848.
 The Governor General of the Danish West Indies, Peter von Scholten, traveled to Denmark to petition for the emancipation of enslaved peoples within the kingdom in 1833.
-His views were likely influenced by his free-colored mistress Anna Heegaard.
 Though his petition was unsuccessful, in 1834 von Scholten secured an ordinance which allowed an enslaved person to purchase their freedom without the expressed consent of the slaveholder.

+It is likely that von Scholten's views were influenced by his free-colored mistress Anna Heegaard.
+At the time, there was a growing free-colored population on the islands, which by 1835 represented 25% of the total population.
+Though not enslaved, this population was subject to strict regulations and restrictions which limited their rights and segregated them from the ruling class.

 In 1848, King Christian VIII enacted a gradual abolition of slavery, ruling that every child born would be free from birth and promising that slavery would be entirely abolished at a later date.
 Dissatisfied by these meager appeasements, the enslaved population of the islands remained in a state of unrest.
 General Buddhoe (Moses Gottlieb) and Admiral Martin King organized a rebellion, and on July 2, 1848, approximately 8,000 people gathered outside of Fort Frederik.
 On July 3, 1848, General Buddhoe delivered an ultimatum, declaring that the crowd would burn down the surrounding town of Frederiksted unless emancipation was declared within the next four hours.
 Governor Von Scholten promptly announced that "all unfree in the Danish West Indies are from today emancipated."
-Today, July 3rd is celebrated in the U.S. Virgin Islands as Emancipation Day.
+Today, July 3 is celebrated in the U.S. Virgin Islands as Emancipation Day.
 In reality, the Governor-General did not have the authority to abolish slavery.

-As a result, von Scholten was denounced by enslavers and members of the Danish government who stood to lose a large part of their wealth through emancipation.
-He was summoned before a commission of enquiry for his actions and deprived of his pension.
-However, he was eventually exonerated by the Supreme Court.
+As a result of his actions, von Scholten was denounced by slaveowners and members of the Danish government who stood to lose a large part of their wealth through emancipation.
+He was forced to resign from his position and return to Denmark on July 14.
+There, he was court-martialed and found guilty of dereliction of duty.
+Despite convicting von Scholten, a royal proclamation was issued on September 22, 1848 confirming the legality of his declaration of emancipation.
+His conviction was unanimously reversed by the Supreme Court in 1852.

+Despite repeated petitions made by plantation owners requesting compensation for the loss of their slave labor, the Danish government was reluctant to acknowledge their claims.
 In 1853, the Danish Parliament awarded enslavers compensation, at 50 dollars per enslaved person, which was largely paid out in government bonds.